dariopellegrini/kdone-website/privacy_preferences.md

 KDone lets to configure privacy consents that users can compile, read and update,

 ### Paragraphs
 Privacy contents are made by paragraphs.
-Each paragraph can represents just text or a possible selection for user, typically to express a consent on a privacy aspect (i.e. terms and conditions consent).
+Each paragraph can represent just text or a possible selection for the user, typically to express consent on a privacy aspect (i.e. terms and conditions consent).
 To activate privacy feature on a user, add privacy configuration inside `userModule` DSL.
 ```kotlin
 privacy(